Benthic Protection Areas

-Marine Mammal Sanctuaries are designed to protect marine mammals from harmful human impacts, particularly in vulnerable areas such as breeding grounds and on migratory routes.
-They are administered by the Department of Conservation.
+Marine mammal sanctuaries are designed to protect marine mammals from harmful human impacts, particularly in vulnerable areas such as breeding grounds and on migratory routes.
+This has been done in various ways such as restricting commercial fishing and certain methods of recreational fishing.
+DOC is responsible for the implementation, management and monitoring of all marine mammal sanctuaries.

 Hauraki Gulf Marine Park

-A marine spatial plan, Sea Change - Tai Timu Tai Pari, is currently being developed for the Hauraki Gulf Marine Park.
+A marine spatial plan, Sea Change - Tai Timu Tai Pari, has been developed for the Hauraki Gulf Marine Park.